Mohammadjamiu/tahugo_updated/content/networking/difference-between-wired-and-wireless-network-with-examples.md

 Google_Ads: true
 ---
 **Wired and wireless networks** are two types of computer networks that are used for communication and transmission of data between devices.

+Wired networks are networks where devices (such as computers, printers, and routers) are physically connected to each other and to the internet or another network using cables while,

+Wireless networks use radio waves or infrared signals to connect devices without the need for physical cables.

+In this article, we’ll explore the difference between wired and wireless network with examples of each.

+{{< table-of-contents >}}

 ## What is a Network?